5 Solutions to Fix Photos Disappeared from iPhone after iOS 14 Update

 Chances are that there could be a lack of free space on your iCloud account as well.
 To check this, go to your phone’s iCloud Store and tap on “Manage Storage”.
 From here, you can check how much free space is left.
 If you want, you can buy extra storage from here as well.

 If nothing else would seem to work, then consider resetting your Apple account.
 Simply go to your phone’s settings, tap on your Apple account, and sign out from it.
 Afterward, sign-in to it again with your account credentials.

-Besides that, there are several other solutions to fix iCloud photos not syncing problem as well that you can further explore.
+Besides that, there are several other solutions to fix the iCloud photos not syncing problems as well that you can further explore.